python-spain/empresas/README.md

 * [Linkedin](https://www.linkedin.com/company/landbot-io/)
 * [Jobs](https://jobs.landbot.io/#section-118194)
 * Landbot is a platform that helps companies to create conversational experiences.
 Boost customer engagement with human conversations, at scale.

-💬 The Anti-AI Conversational Interface to match user expectations

-🎨 +20 visual elements to customize, all-new code-free bot builder

-🔌 Multiformat use it as a full page, a banner or a widget!
 * *python-friendliness*: :snake: :snake: :snake: